firecracker-microvm/firecracker/docs/snapshotting/snapshot-support.md

 operation of their service as well as during failure scenarios.
 If the service exposes the snapshot triggers to customers, integrators **must** enforce proper disk quotas to avoid any DoS threats that would cause the service to fail or function abnormally.

+## Ensure continued network connectivity for clones

+For recomandations related to continued network connectivity for multiple clones created from a single Firecracker microVM snapshot please see [this doc](network-for-clones.md).

 ## Snapshot security and uniqueness